abhishek-kumar-code/Redfish_Public/Specification.md

 * Equality comparison. `eq` and `ne` both have equal precedence.
 * Logical `and`
 * Logical `or`

-Any other supported syntax for `$filter` is outside the scope of this specification.

 If the service receives an unsupported `$filter` query parameter, it shall reject the request and return the HTTP [501](#status-501) status code.